-- 2.18 The Utility Regulator's principal objective to promote the gas industry in Northern Ireland has resulted in significant developments over the last five years.
-This has included the construction of the South North and North West pipelines and the associated development of gas network in the ten towns outside the Greater Belfast area. - 2.19 The next five years offers further opportunity to develop the industry.
+2.16 The Utility Regulator's principal objective to promote the gas industry in Northern Ireland has resulted in significant developments over the last five years with the construction of the South North and North West pipelines and the associated development of the ten towns along the route.

+- 2.17 The next five years offers further opportunity to develop the industry.
 The priorities for the directorate in the coming year will be to progress the harmonisation of the industry on an all-island level, assuming legislation is approved, which should facilitate the potential for storage facilities and improve the attractiveness of the NI market to competing suppliers.
 We will also prioritise the development of a more structured and robust approach to monopoly price controls with the finalisation and bedding in of a detailed cost reporting matrix to provide improved scrutiny and transparency on network costs.
-This will allow consideration to be given to how the next price controls can effectively be structured. - 2.20 The more detailed workstreams discussed below have been organised consistently with our Corporate Strategy themes noted earlier.
+This will allow consideration to be given to how the next price controls can effectively be structured. - 2.18 The more detailed workstreams discussed below have been organised consistently with our Corporate Strategy themes noted earlier.

-- 2.21 We currently expect to implement the Phoenix Distribution Price Control from 2012 and the next firmus Distribution Price Control from 2014, although we will review in the coming year whether to align these timetables.
+- 2.19 We will be implementing the Phoenix Distribution Price Control from 2012 and the next firmus Distribution Price Control from 2014.
 This will require intensive work on costs, incentives and policies from 2010.
 We plan to have a consistent set of cost reporting standards for both companies agreed in advance of the price control process.
-We will also work with our cross-directorate team to ensure knowledge and information is shared across the organisation and price controls are carried out in the most efficient and effective manner. - 2.22 Other work in this area will include the implementation of guaranteed service standards for the first time in the Northern Ireland gas industry and we will be working with the Department of Enterprise Trade and Investment (DETI) to ensure the legislation and implementation timetables are synchronised.
+We will also work with our cross-directorate team to ensure knowledge and information is shared across the organisation and price controls are carried out in the most efficient and effective manner. - 2.20 Other work in this area will include the implementation of guaranteed service standards for the first time in the Northern Ireland gas industry and we will be working with the Department of Enterprise.
+Trade and Investment (DETI) to ensure the legislation and implementation timetables and synchronised.